-In the results night yesterday, also present to perform onstage were the nine other contestants who made it to the Final 12 of Philippine Idol.
+In the results-night yesterday, also present to perform onstage were the nine other contestants who made it to the Final 12 of Philippine Idol.
 Reymond Sajor, Drae Ybañez, Ken Dingle, Arms Cruz, Jeli Mateo, Stef Lazaro, and Apple Chiu sang a medley of original compositions of Mr. Ryan Cayabyab as he played the piano.

 Pow Chavez's special number with Aiza Seguerra was well-applauded.
-Miguel Mendoza, the contestant fondly referred to as "Bunso," sang "Here I Am"—an original composition he collaborated with Mr. C himself.
+Miguel Mendoza, the contestant fondly referred to as "Bunso," sang "Here I Am"—an original composition he collaborated on with Mr. C himself.